Akber Ali Wahidi

 Syed Akber Ali Wahidi (7 August 1957 – 25 April 2011) was a Pakistani sports statistician, writer, journalist, historian and media manager of the Pakistan Football Federation.
 Often referred to in Pakistan as "Walking Encyclopedia of Football", his work such as history, statistics and records was primarily focused on football and field hockey.
 He is also known for his statistical analysis which replaced the FIFA's record books entry for the second fastest goalscorer after then second-placed record holder Bryan Robson was replaced by Václav Mašek while Robson's second fastest goalscorer entry was corrected to the first division.
 In 2010, FIFA offered him a visit for match coverage in the 2010 FIFA World Cup.

+Early life

 He was born in Karachi, Pakistan.
 He did his BA degree in civil engineering from the NED University of Engineering & Technology.
 After completing his education, he left civil engineering and started working as a sports writer for football in particular.